jkimlab/PLR-GEN/README.md

    - :sparkle: `-1` and `-2` : input sequence files with paired-end reads; fastq or fastq.gz files
    - :sparkle: `-r` or `-ref` : a list with all file paths of reference genome sequences; a text file
    - :sparkle: `-tama` : if this option is used, TAMA program will be used for reference preparation instead of `-r` (default: not used)
-   - `-sampling` : if this option is used, reference genomes will be randomly selected and used (default: not used)
+   - `-sampling` : if this option is used, reference genomes will be randomly selected and used (default: not used, range: 0-1)

 2. Output options